All Episodes

 Is there nothing you won't accept?

-I mean, come on, Senator, is there nothing that can make you give up your guns?
+I mean, come on, Senator, is there nothing that could make you give up your guns?

 And whatever answer Ted Cruz gives, no matter how brilliant, no matter how sensible, doesn't matter, is there nothing?